 Asinithistimorfi paraxenos Bowman & Varol, 2021

 Moderately large (6.0-9.0 µm) and elliptical heliolith comprised two discs and a column.
 The discs are of unequal diameter (i.e. the median disc is wider than the proximal disc) and appear flat to very slightly convex (observed in side-view).
 The distal plug appears rough and distinct.
-The discs and narrow central opening are visible under phase-contrast and bright-field setting (Plate 2, Figs. 20 and 24 in Bowman & Varol, 2021) in plan-view.
+The discs and narrow central opening are visible under phase-contrast and bright-field settings (Plate 2, Figs. 20 and 24 in Bowman & Varol, 2021) in plan-view.
 The column and plug artificially resemble an overgrown Dictyococcites bisectus under polarised light.

 The elliptical shape and bizarre rough appearance of the column and plug (and unique form of species in general) are diagnostic identification features.